aappddeevv/dynamics-client/docs/src/main/tut/docs/importmaps.md

 Once you are ready to lead data, load the import maps first.
 The use the CLI to load the data.

+## Subcommands

+* *download*: Download importmaps.
+* *list*: List importmaps.
+* *upload*: Upload import maps.

+## download

+Download all importmaps

+Examples:
+* `dynamicscli importmaps download`: Download all import maps.
+* `dynamicscli importmaps download --noclobber`: Download all import maps but do not overwrite any.
+This allows you to download new importmaps that have not been downloaded.

+## list

+Listings can be customized by a filter:

+Examples:
+* `dynamicscli importmaps list`: List all importmaps.
+* `dynamicscli importmaps list --filter blah`: List importmaps with the name blah in it.

+## upload
 Example:

 ```sh